by K.M. Richards

 The FCC allowed Faith Center to sell WHCT-TV to Astroline Communications in 1984, over the objections of Shurberg Broadcasting, which had filed against the license renewal in 1983 and insisted for many years that the FCC should have held comparative hearings on the license challenge.
 Channel 18 went dark twice under Astroline -- for several months in 1985 "to upgrade facilities" and again from April 1991 to February 1997 under bankruptcy -- before Entravision Communications purchased the station in 1999 and paid Alan Shurberg $7.48 million to settle his legal claims.
 It has been Univision affiliate WUVN since that time.

 In December 1985, the U.S. Supreme Court declined to hear the KVOF-TV and KHOF-FM appeals.
+That marked the end of Faith Center's history as a broadcast licensee, and they never attempted to apply for any further stations.

-After losing KHOF-TV, Gene Scott appeared briefly in the late-night hours on KHJ-TV/9 in Los Angeles, then cancelled his contract, saying KHJ "edited material out of his broadcasts and threatened to remove references to the FCC."
+After losing KHOF-TV, Gene Scott appeared briefly in the late-night hours on KHJ-TV/9 in Los Angeles, then cancelled his contract, claiming that KHJ "edited material out of his broadcasts and threatened to remove references to the FCC."
 He subsequently purchased air time on KDOC-TV/56, both in nightly prime-time and for several hours on Sunday afternoons, and remained there for two decades.
 (He also appeared 24-hours-a-day on his own "University Network" via the Westar 5 satellite, both live and by tapes of his KHOF-TV broadcasts; the network began operation November 1, 1983 and continues today via the Telstar 6 satellite.)

 Dr. W. Eugene Scott died February 21, 2005, at age 75.
 His widow Melissa, who he married in 2000, is the current pastor of Faith Center and also occupies some hours on the University Network -- now renamed the "Pastor Scott Network" and also streaming online -- although old Gene Scott tapes still replay most of the day.
+She has also kept Faith Center visible on Los Angeles' broadcast airwaves by paying for three one-hour blocks per week at 2:00am on KTTV/11 to air her sermons and lessons.

 Barbara Kreisman, the FCC attorney who oversaw the Faith Center revocations, is still there and has been Chief of the Video Services Division since December 1989.